Peharge/MAVIS-old/README.md

 ### Installation

 1. **Create Folder**<br>
-   First, create a folder under C:\Users\user\... called PycharmProjects (if it doesn't already exist).
+   First, create a folder under C:\Users\user\ called PycharmProjects (if it doesn't already exist).
 This can be done from the command line or File Explorer.
 For example, you can use the command line to:
    ```bash
    mkdir -p ~/PycharmProjects
    cd ~/PycharmProjects